tea2code/fantasy-rts/README.md

 This describes a sprite entity with the *name* "unknown" in the *namespace* "sprite" which itself is in the *namespace* "style".
 This means the full id of this sprite entity is "style.sprite.unknown".

+The ID is used to link different data and check if a value already exists and should be overriden.
+For implementation reasons this may not always be the case.
+But that can change any time.
+This means always define namespace and name as specified in the following references.

 ### Modifications

 - *string*: A text value.